By Kelly Green

 How would you #GoFurtherORL?
 That was the question posed to Central Florida Top 5 before being given the keys for a week-long test drive.

 Deciding how much further depended on a number of factors.
 As a budget-conscious family, we wondered about fuel economy.
 As weekend wanderers we wanted to know how comfortable our ride would be if we ventured far.
 And as parents of a child who has his own travel bed, toys, books, etc., we really wanted to know: Can an economy car possibly hold all the stuff we take on our Florida adventures?
+Visit bmtdesigntechnology to know more features of ford fiesta.

 Our first query was easily answered.
 A quick look-see online revealed the great 28/36 mpg.
 Manual transmissions are notoriously good achievers in the fuel economy world and did not disappoint.
 Our first tank-full netted a 395 mile trip!